canonical/gui-ubuntu-testing-system/README.md

 ### Runner

 The runner application runs tests with `yarf` on testbeds provided by the `spawner` application, as specified by the job request sent to the api.

+## Utilities

+There are several utilities directories, but the most important are the `database` and `storage` packages.

+`database` and `storage` are pretty similar in ethos - they both are designed to provide an interface to multiple backends.

+The `database` backend currently only supports postgres, but is easily extendable to things like `sqlite`, and basically any database driver as a virtue of the [database/sql go module](https://pkg.go.dev/database/sql).

+The `storage` package is similar, and supports a `swift` backend and a `local` backend.
+The `local` backend exists for unit tests and local testing - the `swift` backend is for production instances.

+`utils` is just general purpose utilities used by all the other packages.